justdave/MCStatus/README.md

 Pretty sure this currently only works on version 1.7 and newer servers.

 This is relatively incomplete still...
-Adding new servers works, edit and remove servers does not (clear application data to start over).
-So far I haven't been able to figure out how to get selection to work on the main list (tap-hold an entry to select it, then the bar changes to show the edit and delete buttons).
-If you can help me with that part, please do. :-)
+Adding new servers works, removing servers works, editing existing ones is not yet implemented..
+If you want to help, please do. :-)  Pull requests welcome.